wildfruits/jekyll-now/_posts/2018-01-26-kdd-features-1.md

 ...
 ```
 This gives us a dataframe with multiple KC and Opportunity columns corresponding to each KC a student encounters in a student-step record.

+## Metric

+Because this data is imbalanced, (about 77% of the observations have target “Correct First Attempt” values of 1 and 23% have target values of 0), a naive model can achieve an accuracy of 77% by simply guessing 1 for every observation (the "most_frequent" strategy).
+This is not an acceptable solution because we also want to be able to identify negative cases accurately, i.e. students who do not answer questions correctly on the first try.
+This 77% “success” rate is due to the classes being imbalanced, not to the classifier being useful.

+Due to the class imbalance, accuracy is not a useful metric for this model, and I will be using F1 score, which provides the more detailed information I need about the model’s predictive power for both classes.
+In order to draw a meaningful baseline solution, I am using a dummy model with the default "stratified" strategy, which respects the original class frequency of the target variable.